shmir/PyTrafficGenerator/README.txt

 - calls to underlining Tcl API are also logged to a separate file to create a native Tcl script that can be run as is.

 Installation:
-stable - pip instsll tgnooapi
+stable - pip instsll pytrafficgen
-testing - pip install tgnooapi --extra-index-url https://testpypi.python.org/pypi

 Contact:
 Feel free to contact me with any question or feature request at yoram@ignissoft.com